Matthew Hayden: Controversies

-He was strongly criticized by the BCCI and former Pakistan team captain Wasim Akram for reportedly calling India a third world country.
+He was strongly criticised by the BCCI and former Pakistan team captain Wasim Akram for reportedly calling India a third world country.
 Back home after a 2–0 series defeat by India, Hayden spoke about what he perceived to be poor ground conditions and inordinate delays during the matches "that happen in Third World countries".
 However, Hayden defended his remarks.

 International retirement

 On 13 January 2009, Hayden held a press conference at the Gabba and officially announced his retirement from representative cricket.
 The announcement followed a series of relatively poor performances in New Zealand and South Africa's tour of Australia, in which he failed to pass fifteen runs in nine innings.
 Paying tribute on his retirement, Hayden was hailed by teammates Ricky Ponting and Justin Langer as being the greatest ever opener from Australia.
 Hayden was recognised as statistically the best opener ever produced by the country.

 Hayden was appointed by the Queensland Government in March 2013 to head a tourism campaign aiming to attract more Indian tourists to Australia.